How do I do 'low carbon'? (and how you can too!)

 I forage from hedgerows and 'the wild', especially mushrooms and nuts.

 I also eat quite a lot of food which was destined for landfill.
-I occasionally look in a skip or 'dumpster' for food (more about skip diving later) but the majority of the waste food I get is given to me as part of my composting activities.
+I occasionally (often!) look in a skip or 'dumpster' for food (more about skip diving later) but the majority of the waste food I get is given to me as part of my composting activities.

 The rest of the family is vegetarian too, but this blog isn't really supposed to be about them, although my wife and children do get a mention now and again.
+(Both sons are now vegan.)

 HOME HEATING

 Our house does have a gas central heating system but we haven't used it for years.
 We use two smoke-free highly efficient woodstoves, both built by Clearview.
 We have a 4.5 kw 'Pioneer' and a 8 kw 'Vision'.
 These are both flat topped, allowing placement of kettle, saucepans, large pans for bathwater, medium pans for washing-up water.
 Additionally, the constant warm air stream allows me to make dried fruit, most of which comes from the compostables I rescue.
+(I also now help with Edible York's 'Abundance' project, harvesting unwanted fruit from peoples' gardens, and giving some of this to schools and the food bank.
+I keep some apples for drying.)

 These stoves heat the two downstairs rooms, and the rooms above, but the two upstairs rooms furthest from the stoves are quite cold.
 The house is relatively poorly insulated due to it's solid wall construction.
 All the windows and external doors are double glazed, but we would like to insulate the walls next.